2020 - Bankwest Curtin Economics Centre Economics and Social Policy Scholarship

 Step 4: Receipt

-- Application receipt will be sent to the email address provided when you created your Curtin account, once your application has been submitted.
+- Application receipt will be sent to student email once application has been submitted

 Step 5: Assessment